civican/legisinfo/42-1/bills/C-78/bill_text.md

 The Minister may undertake research related to matters governed by this Act.

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 80

 Section 80 of the Act is replaced by the following:

 ### Section 80

-**An** officer or employee of, **or** person who is hired on a contractual basis by, Her Majesty **in right of Canada** who obtains **personal** information, **as defined in section 3 of the `Privacy Act`, under** this Act shall **not**, except **in performing their duties under** this Act **or if so authorized under another Act of Parliament**, knowingly communicate the information or allow **it** to be communicated to any person, or knowingly allow any person to inspect or have access to any statement or other writing containing the information.
+An officer or employee of, or person who is hired on a contractual basis by, Her Majesty in right of Canada who obtains personal information, as defined in section 3 of the `Privacy Act`, under this Act shall not, except in performing their duties under this Act or if so authorized under another Act of Parliament, knowingly communicate the information or allow it to be communicated to any person, or knowingly allow any person to inspect or have access to any statement or other writing containing the information.

-> **Explanatory Note**:
-> Existing text of section 80:
-> *Existing Text*:
-> > No officer or employee of Her Majesty, and no person who is hired on a contractual basis by Her Majesty to assist in the administration of this Act, who obtains any information pursuant to this Act shall, except as provided in this Act, knowingly communicate or knowingly allow the information to be communicated to any person, or knowingly allow any person to inspect or have access to any statement or other writing containing the information.

 ## Garnishment, Attachment and Pension Diversion Act